ChanceHerriage/jquery-quiz/README.md

 > If true, will automatically scroll to top of quiz
 > when the user proceeds to the next quesiton.

+`parseResponseAsHTML: boolean [default: true]`
+> If true, the response text will be rendered as HTML
+> elements to allow for more in-depth response customization.

 `counterFormat: string [default: '%current/%total']`
 > Specify the counter format.
 The placehoder `%current`
 > displays which question you are currently on.
 The placeholder